Lukc/dodb/README.md

 cars << Car.new "Mustang",   "red",    [ "shiny", "impressive", "elegant" ]
 cars << Car.new "Bullet-GT", "red",    [ "shiny", "impressive", "fast", "elegant" ]
 cars << Car.new "GTI",       "blue",   [ "average" ]
-cars << Car.new "Deudeuch",  "violet", [ "dirty", "slow", "only french will understand" ]
+cars << Car.new "Deudeuch",  "violet", [ "dirty", "slow", "only French will understand" ]

 # The DB can be accessed as a simple array
 cars.each do |car|